Why Should I Participate In the Impact Collaborative? What’s In It For Me?

 The application can be started, saved, and changed as you gather the needed information.

-Do all team members need to attend one of the Designathon events?
+Do all team members need to attend the Designathon events?